kgs233/Surface-Android-Kernel/Documentation/driver-api/surface_aggregator/clients/dtx.rst

 The latch can additionally be locked and, correspondingly, unlocked, which can influence the detachment procedure.
-Specifically, this locking mechanism is intended to prevent the the dGPU, positioned in the base of the device, from being hot-unplugged while in use.
+Specifically, this locking mechanism is intended to prevent the dGPU, positioned in the base of the device, from being hot-unplugged while in use.
 More details can be found in the documentation for the detachment procedure below.
 By default, the latch is unlocked.